-One of the settings you can select on your phone is “stealth mode,” which allegedly minimizes odor, by cooling down the device more quickly after your inhale.
-If you need to take a hit before walking into your meeting, this is the pen for you.
-(Bonus: You can pretend you’re taking notes on your phone, while you’re actually changing the settings on your vape pen.)
+One of the settings you can select on your phone is “stealth mode,” which minimizes odor by cooling down the device more quickly after your inhale.

-3. Classy Vaporizer for Vaping Either Flower or Concentrates: Quant Vaporizer with Walnut Wood FinishPrice: $169.99Pros:
+3. Classy Vaporizer for Vaping Either Flower or Concentrates: Quant Vaporizer with Walnut Wood FinishPrice: $159.99Pros:

 - Works for both dry herb as well as concentrates

 - Walnut finish gives it a classy look